christopherwilches/Autonomous-Trading-System/docs/10_trade_management_tsh.md

-# 10 Trade management with strict TSH
+# Trade management with TSH

 ## Purpose
 This stage handles live position management after entries are placed using the tickers from the daily execution logic.